aurigma/GraphicsMill.Samples/README.md

 Creates an animated GIF.
 Extracts all frames of animated GIF and resizes GIF without loosing the animation.

+### A.10.
+WebP Format

+*/A.LoadAndSave/A.10.WebPFormat/*

+Demonstrates how to convert an image to WebP format (both simple and animated).

+### A.11.
+RAW Format

+*/A.LoadAndSave/A.11.RAWFormat/*

+Reads RAW image format.

+### A.12.
+Extract TIFF Preview from EPS

+*/A.LoadAndSave/A.12.ExtractTIFFPreviewFromEPS/*

+Extracts TIFF preview from EPS file.

+### A.13.
+Writing EPS and PDF

+*/A.LoadAndSave/A.13.WritingEPSAndPDF/*

+Saves an image and graphics as PDF and EPS file (as bitmap and as vector).

 ## B. Filters and Transforms

 */B.FiltersAndTransforms/*